 Dendrobium cuthbertsonii is a miniature orchid that can be grown in cold weather.
 These produce flowers from yellow to orange and pink to red or in the multicolored pattern.

-In the wild, these miniature orchids grew no more than 5 cm high and found growing on tree ferns at a higher elevation.
+In the wild, these miniature orchids grew no more than 5 cm high and were found growing on tree ferns at a higher elevation.

 You can grow it in a small pot or on tree fern fiber.
 You need to provide regular watering and frequent feeds.
-It requires high humidity and can tolerate temperature as low as 46 degrees F (8 degrees C).
+It requires high humidity and can tolerate temperatures as low as 46 degrees F (8 degrees C).

 Which Dendrobium Orchid Species To Be Grown In A Mild Climate?

 There is a wide range of orchids that can be grown in a mild climate.
 For example, nobile type Dendrobium species are widespread in Hawaii and Japan and known as Yamamoto Dendrobiums.

 These have tall-stemmed bulbs that produce many flowers in the spring.
 These thrive from late spring and throughout summer.

 It needs regular watering and feeding to help grow a healthier and fatter plant.
 The stems are very sturdy and heavy, and it needs to be secured and supported vertically.

 In autumn, as the temperature begins to fall, you should sprinkle high potassium-based fertilizer to prepare it for the winter.
 The orchids get buds to emerge from every node along with the swollen cane.
 Make sure to keep the plant dry until the flower opens.